gobboph/gobboph.github.io/content/pages/about.md

 ## Wikipedia and the news

 [WhatHappenedThere?](http://whathappenedthere.xyz/) is a tool that matches Wikipedia traffic spikes with breaking news.
 A spike in traffic signals an increased interest in the webpage.
-This app helps to point out the reasons beahind the increased interest by connecting spikes and events.
+This app helps to point out the reasons behind the increased interest by connecting spikes and events.
 When you input a topic of interest, the app finds the relevant Wikipedia page, downloads the time series and automatically detects the spikes in traffic.
 It then queries a database of New York Times articles and returns those articles deemed the most relevant by a natural language processing algorithm.
 For more details plese check out the [blog post](http://gobboph.github.io/blog/wht/) about this project.

 {% img img-thumbnail float-right /images/taxi_2013/tot_jan2013.png 300 %}